solidify-project/engine/_help/src/Pages/folders-structure/assets.md

 ### Assets

 Inside `Assets` folder there will be all assets (css, js, png, gif, etc.) that will be copied to output without any modifications.
-Under current output folder engine will create a folder with name `Assets` and copy all files from source assets folder there.
+Under current output folder engine will create a folder with the name `Assets` and copy all files from source assets folder there.
 Nested folders are supported.

 ##### Example